 You first need to check that you meet the pre-requisites for nomination as a CORE Instructor.
 If you have been nominated as an instructor candidate, please see the Pathway to CORE Instructor Status.

 We do not set the requirements for First Aid and do not offer First Aid training.
-However, we do have a service for NZQA accredited Emergency Care instructors who wish to demonstrate that they teach First Aid unit standards following our resuscitation guidelines.
-For more, see Emergency Care Instructor Level 2.
+However, we do offer the Emergency Care Assessment for providers who wish to demonstrate that they teach resuscitation and first aid following our resuscitation guidelines.

 For most resuscitation councils internationally, the focus of training and education is regarding the management of cardiac arrest (for example with ALS, BLS and ACLS courses), while training related to the management of severe trauma is left largely to other bodies.